-I hereby give permission to , a counselor-in-training at the University of Louisiana Monroe who is completing clinical requirements at (site name), to record our counseling sessions.

-I understand that these recordings will be used only for the purpose of providing clinical supervision to the counselor-in training, either at the University of Louisiana Monroe or at the student's clinical placement.
-Any person involved in providing or receiving clinical supervision is bound to the same ethical principles of confidentiality as professionals providing counseling.
-All recordings of counseling sessions will be erased no later than the end of the present semester.

-By signing below, I acknowledge that the policies of the recording procedure, supervision, and confidentiality have been explained to me and I have had the opportunity to ask questions.
-I understand I can withdraw this permission to record at any time.

-(Signature of Client)

-(Signature of Witness)

-(Date of Signature)

-(Date of Signature)

-IF THE CLIENT IS A MINOR (UNDER THE AGE OF 18 YEARS) THEIR PARENT OR LEGAL GUARDIAN MUST ALSO SIGN THIS AGREEMENT, BELOW.

-(Parent or Legal Guardian's signature)

-(Date of Signature)
+I hereby give permission to , a counselor-in-training at the University of Louisiana Monroe who is completing clinical requirements at (site name e), to record our counseling sessions.
+I understand that these recordings will be used I only for the purpose of providing clinical supervision to the counselor-in training, either at the University sity of Louisiana Monroe or at the student's clinical placement.
+Any person involved in providing or receiving clinical supervision is bound to the same ethical principles of confidentiality as professi ionals providing counseling.
+All recordings of counseling sessions will be erased no later than the end of f the present semester. cies of the recording procedure, supervision, and I I have had the opportunity to ask questions.
+I understand I time.
+(Signature of Client) (Signature of Witness) (Date of Signature) (Date of Signature) IF THE CLIENT IS A MINOR (UNDER THI E AGE OF 18 YEARS) THEIR PARENT OR LEGAL GUARDIAN MUST ALSO SIGN THIS AGE REEMENT, BELOW.
+(Parent or Legal Guardian's signature) (Date of Signature)